Friday, Aug. 16 at 1:00 pm | A Bright Future for the Past: A Conversation with Tomorrow's Restorers

 Moderator Donald W. Osborne, ASA, has shared his considerable knowledge and experience of collector car values and trends with millions of television viewers during his regular feature “Assess & Caress with Donald Osborne” on the popular CNBC Primetime show Jay Leno’s Garage.
 He is a monthly columnist for Sports Car Market magazine and has been published in The New York Times, Art & Antiques, The Wall Street Journal Online and other publications.

 From the first car he bought with just a dollar to his dream car, the 1974 prototype 911 RSR turbo that ran at LeMans, Nate McLaughlin has always been fascinated by the stories cars have to tell.That’s why he was drawn to a career in automotive restoration.
 Through an internship at Vintage Car Works in Denver, Nate fell in love with Porsches and hopes to have a career contributing to the restoration of early air-cooled Porsches.
-He is a Junior at McPherson College and is the recipient of the first Jules and Sally Heumann Scholarship awarded in the Automotive Restoration department.
+He is a Junior at McPherson College and is the recipient of the first Jules "J." & Sally Heumann Scholarship.

-As a senior at McPherson College, this is the third year Ben Falconer has received the Phil Hill Scholars award from the Pebble Beach Company Foundation.
+As a senior at McPherson College, this is the third year Ben Falconer has received a Phil Hill Scholarship from the Pebble Beach Company Foundation.
 He is primarily interested in paint work and has been able to hone his skills the past two summers working as an intern at GTO Engineering in Los Angeles and outside of London.
-After three internships, Nate has found his marque, “a Ferrari is like a DaVinci masterpiece.
-On the outside is a beautiful work of art and underneath is years of repairs and corrections that add to the amazing story of the car.”
+After three internships, Nate has found his marque: “a Ferrari is like a DaVinci masterpiece.
+The outside is a beautiful work of art and underneath are years of repairs and corrections that add to the amazing story of the car.”